Factoring Fees: What to Expect

 How Much Do Factoring Companies Charge?

-Just like any other type of business lending service, there are fees associated with factoring.
+Just like any other type of business lending service, there are fees associated with invoice financing.
 Factoring rates are calculated based on a number of factors:

 - The volume of the monthly receivables you wish to factor

 - The average size of each invoice you wish to factor

 - The creditworthiness of your customers